Fiona appears in two Dragon Age novels (The Calling and Asunder). Plus the Dragon Age: Inquisition game.

 However Fiona was noticed by an older, passing mage in the street.
 He told Fiona that she too was a mage, but she refused to believe it.

-The Count refused to have his slave taken away to a Circle.
+The Count refused to have his enslaved servant taken away to a Circle.
 He forced Fiona back to the palace, and whipped her nearly to death.

 Desperate, Fiona realised that there was indeed magic within her.
 Her first spell was to slay the Count before he’d kill her.